BarryDigby/barrydigby.github.io/Week_2/BASH.md

 ```

 # 5. Germline Variant Calling {#germline_vc}
-Identify germline short variants (SNPs and Indels) in an individual, or in a cohort.
+Identify germline short variants (SNPs and INDELs) in an individual, or in a cohort.
 This tutorial is focused on a single sample germline variant calling analysis.
 Not to be confused with somatic variant calling which uses matched tumour - normal samples, requiring a different workflow.

 Performing a single sample analysis and a joint cohort analysis follow the same steps covered below.